sufangwang-npu/shiny-DEG/WWW/Instructions.md

 ![example4](example4.png)

-Analyzed data must contain some kind of expression measure for each sample (i.e. counts, normalized intensities, CPMs), and a set of p-values with corresponding fold changes for those p-values.
-For instance, if you have a p-value for the comparison of control vs exp , you can upload the observed fold change or log2(fold change) between control vs exp.
-If you have a more complex design and do not have fold changes readily available, you may upload the test statistics or other similar measures of effect size as placeholders.
+Analyzed data must contain some kind of expression measure for each sample  and a set of p-values with corresponding fold changes for those p-values.
+For instance, if you have a p-value for the comparison of control vs exp , you can  observe fold change or log2(fold change) between control vs exp.
 The fold changes are mainly used in the volcano plots.
-We recommend uploading p-values that are adjusted for multiple comparisons (such as q-values from the qvalue package, or adjusted p-values from p.adjust() function in R).

 Example file: : [https://github.com/sufangwang-npu/shiny-DEG/WWW](https://github.com/sufangwang-npu/shiny-DEG)